 Cook 1 hr approx

-- Cheese or Queensland pumpkin washed and cut in chunks
+- Queensland pumpkin washed and cut in chunks

-- 100 gr Dark Brown Mascovado Sugar or dark piloncillo.
+- 100 gr Dark Brown Mascovado Sugar or 2 blocks of dark piloncillo.

 - 2 medium cinnamon sticks